johnwcowan/r7rs-work/LibraryDeclarationsCowan.md

 `(notinline `*identifier* ...`)`

 The procedures named by the *identifiers* must not be inlined by the compiler, if there is one.
+This declaration, if provided and implemented, must be respected.

 `(unused `*identifier* ...`)`